jiituu/jiituu.github.io/_pages/about.md

 **News**
 ======

+**November 2024**:  I am proud to share that I was featured in Addis Zemen 📰, a well-known newspaper, where I had the opportunity to inspire young girls by sharing my story and journey 🌟.
+Being recognized in such a reputable publication is truly rewarding and reinforces my commitment to empowering others 🙌.
+[Here is the link to my article](https://press.et/?p=140070)

 **August 2024**: I’m excited to announce that I’ve been selected to participate in a one-year research program focused on Local Machine Translation Models, under the mentorship of [Hellina Hailu Nigatu](https://hhnigatu.github.io/) , one of the [FAccT DEI](https://facctconference.org/2024/deischolars) Scholars for 2024.
 This program will involve conducting in-depth research on evaluating gender bias in the systems we build and commercially available ones.
 Excited to contribute and learn! ✨

 **July 2024**: I am delighted to be featured in a post by [Girl Effect](https://www.facebook.com/share/qrh7zueev2yXtBT6/?mibextid=xfxF2i) 🌟.
 Being recognized by such an inspiring organization, from which I have gained so much insight and experience, is truly gratifying.
 The post highlights my journey as a software engineering student and my dedication to women’s empowerment and equality .
 I am thankful for the opportunity to be part of their impactful work. 🙏